PHP-DI/PHP-DI/doc/container.md

 As with `make()`, `call()` is defined in `DI\InvokerInterface` so that you can type-hint against that interface without coupling yourself to the container.
+`DI\InvokerInterface` is automatically bound to `DI\Container` so you can inject it without any configuration.

 ```php
 namespace DI;